Gouvernathor/renpy-ChromaGlitch/README.md

 # renpy-ChromaGlitch
 A way to display images (or other displayables) with a DDLC-like glitch effect offsetting slices of the image laterally and optionally adding chromatic aberration effects on the glitched slices.

+Warning : applying glitch on animations (ATL) is only partially supported, this is meant to be applied to still images.
+See [#4](https://github.com/Gouvernathor/renpy-ChromaGlitch/issues/4) for more details.
+Applying the glitch effect to *make* an animation however is very possible, see the example below.

 These effects were featured in [this YouTube video](https://www.youtube.com/watch?v=H2eg010UozE) by Visual Novel Design.
 Thanks to him !

 ![](sample_nochroma.png)